top of page

 Jesus did not shame me for my weakness.
 He simply lifted the weight and invited me to stay near.

-If you’d like to experience this practice for yourself, I’ve created a short guided audio that will gently walk you through picture prayer.
+If you would like to experience this practice for yourself, I created a short guided audio that will gently walk you through picture prayer.

 Before you begin, find a comfortable place to sit.
 Let your body settle.
 Take a slow breath in and out.

-When the audio ends, take a few quiet moments to reflect.
+When the audio ends, take a moment to write or reflect on what you experienced with Jesus.

-Picture prayer is meant to be personal, but it was never meant to be practiced alone forever.
+Picture prayer is deeply personal, but it was never meant to be practiced alone forever.

-From time to time, I’ll be offering opportunities for women to gather online to experience this practice together, reflect, and share in a gentle, honoring space.
+Monthly, I will offer opportunities for women to gather online to experience this practice together, reflect, and share in a gentle and honoring space.
 These gatherings are not about fixing or advising one another, but about presence, listening, and witnessing what God is doing.

-If you’d like to be invited to a future gathering, you can find more information and sign up at craftedwithpurpose.co.
+If you would like to be invited to a future gathering, you can find more information and sign up at craftedwithpurpose.co.

 Donna Sawyer